PDP–Laban (2021): Schism

-On July 18, Monico Puentevella, a longtime friend of Pacquiao, demanded Duterte to apologize Pacquiao for the former's tirade against him, as Pacquiao has never thrown a verbal insult against the president.
+On July 18, Monico Puentevella, a longtime friend of Pacquiao, demanded Duterte to apologize to Pacquiao for the former's tirade against him, as Pacquiao has never thrown a verbal insult against the president.
 Malacañang Palace said that Duterte has no reason to apologize to him.
 On July 19, Pimentel said that he is still an ally of Duterte despite the latter's tirade against him.
-On July 20, Senator Francis Tolentino urged the Cusi faction to reach out Pacquiao and Pimentel.
+On July 20, Senator Francis Tolentino urged the Cusi faction to reach out to Pacquiao and Pimentel.
 Deputy Speaker Rufus Rodriguez called on the critics of Pacquiao to stop attacking him.

 On August 12, PDP-Laban Secretary General Melvin Matibag of the Cusi faction said that Pacquiao could face expulsion over the latter's alleged move to convert his local party, the People's Champ Movement, into a national party.
 Pimentel branded the Cusi faction as having issued a "bluff" over the faction's warning to expel Pacquiao from the party.
-On August 13, the ruling party announced that they are planning to resolve the complaint of the "disloyalty" of Pacquiao before filing the certificate of candidacy in October 2021.
+On August 13, the ruling party announced that they are planning to resolve the complaint of the "disloyalty" of Pacquiao before the filing of certificate of candidacy in October 2021.

-On August 29, according to PDP-Laban Executive Director Ron Munsayac, Senator Koko Pimentel was elected as party's chairman, replacing Duterte.
-However, Palace spokesman Harry Roque said that Duterte believed he remained as a party chairman.
-On August 31, PDP-Laban vice chairperson Lutgardo Barbo said that most of the party members were disappointed and "disgusted" at the leadership of Rodrigo Duterte.
-The Pacquiao faction expressed confidence that their number of members of the faction would grow compared to their rival faction led by Cusi.
+On August 29, according to PDP-Laban Executive Director Ron Munsayac, Senator Koko Pimentel was elected as the party's chairman, replacing Duterte.
+However, Palace spokesman Harry Roque said that Duterte believed he remained as the party chairman.
+On August 31, PDP-Laban Vice Chairperson Lutgardo Barbo said that most of the party members were disappointed and "disgusted" at the leadership of Rodrigo Duterte.
+The Pacquiao faction expressed confidence that their faction's membership number would grow compared to that of the rival faction led by Cusi.

-On September 7, Matibag and Cusi filed the petition to the Commission on Elections (COMELEC) to "declare all the actions and representations of Senators Koko Pimentel and Manny Pacquiao to be illegal and not sanctioned by the PDP-Laban party."
+On September 7, Matibag and Cusi filed a petition to the Commission on Elections (COMELEC) to "declare all the actions and representations of Senators Koko Pimentel and Manny Pacquiao to be illegal and not sanctioned by the PDP-Laban party."
 On September 14, Pacquiao filed a ₱100 million cyberlibel complaint against Quiboloy for making claims regarding the former's "unfinished" ₱3.5 billion project in Saranggani.
 Quiboloy's legal counsel responded by saying that the libel cases filed by Pacquiao are "retaliatory and political in nature".

 On November 9, 2021, Pacquiao met personally with Duterte for the first time since the rift.
-According to Pacquiao camp, the meeting was about the discussion of "Mindanao development, specifically infrastructure and [the] power industry."
+According to Pacquiao's camp, the meeting was about the discussion of "Mindanao development, specifically infrastructure and [the] power industry."
 Bong Go said that no politics were discussed but only a "renewal of friendship."